Time-Dependent Two-Fluid Magnetohydrodynamic Model and Simulation of the Chromosphere: An MHD Model for the chromosphere

 \subsection{Code Architecture}

-The code is written in C++ to make prototyping easy and still have low-level access.
-The Armadillo library \citep{arma} is used for matrix building and CPU related code as it makes writing linear algebra code more expressive while still calling BLAS subroutines directly.
-To make use of GPUs while still being brand-agnostic, the GPU library ViennaCL \citep{viennacl} is used.
-The library is written in OpenCL and provides iterative solvers and preconditioners, which the code takes advantage of due to its semi-implicit nature.
-ViennaCL provides high and low-level access to the GPU.
-Low-level access is needed to make a custom OpenCL kernel of the flux limiter, and the minmod function shown in~\ref{minmod}.
+The code is written in \textsf{C++} to make prototyping easy and still have low-level access.
+The \textsf{Armadillo} library~\citep{arma} is used for matrix building and \textsf{CPU} related code as it makes writing linear algebra code more expressive while still calling \textsf{BLAS} subroutines directly.
+To make use of \textsf{GPU}s while still being brand-agnostic, the \textsf{GPU} library \textsf{ViennaCL}~\citep{viennacl} is used.
+The library is written in \textsf{OpenCL} and provides iterative solvers and preconditioners, which the code takes advantage of due to its semi-implicit nature. \textsf{ViennaCL} provides high and low-level access to the \textsf{GPU}.
+Low-level access is needed to make a custom \textsf{OpenCL} kernel of the flux limiter, and the minmod function shown in~\ref{minmod}.

-Convergence tests show that the results are consistent with larger sizes (in which the GPU can handle).
-This grid size is chosen because it's the smallest size that does not require a trade-off in terms of the physics captured by the model.
+Convergence tests show that the results are consistent with larger sizes (which the \textsf{GPU}'s memory can hold).
+This grid size is chosen because it is the smallest size that does not require a trade-off in terms of the physics captured by the model.